nrv9999/ssdf/README.md

 - `vw_ordr_max` - last number, at that point can be executed.

 So we can see, order of execution is undefined.
 On the idea, it resolves at moment of execution by the available resources.
 Also degree of parallelism defines by available resources - view have no limit for parallelism.\
 Also we have `priority` field, that directly used for calculating order.
-By the resource limitation, we consider limited number of points at each stage of execution, and; at each stage we prefer more prior points (from available) for execution.
+By the resource limitation, we consider limited number of points at each stage of execution, and; at each stage we prefer more prior points (from available) for execution.\
+\
+Dynamic parallelism based on available resources.\
+For now, it is not realized - available resources are infinitly.
+But realized structure for - it is needed to wrote content of functions `df.get_for_resource` and `df.wait_for_resource`.\
+So, it each stage of execution, program asked for resource for each point can be runned (and runs if get).
+If nothing runned program waits resource for most prior point can be runned.\
 \
 So, we going to execution of data flow and appropriate procedures.\
 \